f0xb/mern-mono/README.md

 ## build: `cd client && npm install && npm run build`
 Builds production static files for the client and install its dependencies

+---
+# Side notes
+- Add `"proxy":"http://localhost:${local_server_port}",` to the package.json file of the ReactJS client folder
+- Add `"homepage":".",` to the package.json file of the ReactJS client folder